AbhiSharma096/RickAndMorty/README.md

 1. **App Module**: The main module that depends on other feature modules and is responsible for bootstrapping the app.
 2. **Network Module**: Contains all the networking code including Retrofit setup, API interface definitions, and network response handling.
-3. **Character Module**: Handles UI and business logic related to displaying characters, character details, and related data.
-4. **Episode Module**: Manages data and UI for episodes.
-5. **Location Module**: Manages data and UI for locations.

 ## Key Components and Practices